Reptile Heaters

 Another form of lighting for reptiles are under tank lights.
 They do not display the ultra violet light spectrum but do enhance the display of the reptiles tank.

-If using the under tank reptile lights another lighting system that emits the uv (ultra violet) light band must still be used.
+If using the under tank reptile lights another lighting system that emits the UV (ultra violet) light band must still be used.